 Strategies for the allocation of memory

-Dynamic allocation also called variable allocation is known to each programmer.
+Dynamic allocation, also called variable allocation, is known to each programmer.
 Operations like new in C++ or malloc in C request the memory when needed.
-In contrary, calls like delete in C++ or free in C release the memory when not needed anymore.
+On the contrary, calls like delete in C++ or free in C release the memory when not needed anymore.

-The subtle difference in the implementation is, if the memory will be automatically or not automatically be released.
-Languages like Java or Python know general garbage collection, C++ or C in contrary not.
-(Only for clarification: That is of course not totally true, because we have the Boehm–Demers–Weiser conservative garbage collector that can be used as a garbage collecting replacement for C malloc or C++ new.
-Here are details: https://www.hboehm.info/gc/).
+The subtle difference in the implementation is whether the memory will be automatically released.
+Languages like Java or Python know general garbage collection, C++ or C is contrary not.
+(Only for clarification: That is not totally true because we have the Boehm–Demers–Weiser conservative garbage collector that can be used as a garbage collecting replacement for C malloc or C++ new.
+Here are the details: https://www.hboehm.info/gc/).

 Dynamic memory management has a lot of pros.
 You can automatically adjust the memory management to your needs.
 The cons are that there is always the danger of memory fragmentation.
 In addition, a memory allocation can fail or take too much time.
-Therefore, a lot of reasons speak against dynamic memory allocation in highly safety-critical software that requires deterministic timing behaviour.
+Therefore, many reasons speak against dynamic memory allocation in highly safety-critical software that requires deterministic timing behavior.

 Smart Pointers in C++ manage their dynamic memory by objects on the stack.

 Stack allocation is also called memory discard.
 The critical idea of stack allocation is that the objects are created in a temporary scope and are immediately freed if the objects go out of scope.
 Therefore, the C++ runtime takes care of the lifetime of the objects.
 The scope is typically areas like functions, objects, or loops.
 But you can also create artificial scopes with curly braces.